charlessong0/2016-Purdue-Ironhack/README.md

-# 2015 Purdue Ironhack
+# 2016 Purdue Ironhack
 ## Introduction
+This is a tutorial project for 2016 Purdue Ironhack.
+Please notice that the example topic here is not the same as the one given to you!
-This is a tutorial project for 2015 Purdue Ironhack You may check it out as a reference for your own project.
+You may check it out as a reference for your own project.
 The Demo site for the project is here:
 [http://test.rcodi.charlessong.me/](http://test.rcodi.charlessong.me/)